His Eye Is on the Sparrow

 "His Eye Is on the Sparrow" is a gospel hymn written in 1905 by lyricist Civilla D. Martin and composer Charles H. Gabriel.
-It is most associated with actress-singer Ethel Waters who used the title for her autobiography.
-Mahalia Jackson's recording of the song was honored with the Grammy Hall of Fame Award in 2010.
-Whitney Houston's recording of the song, one of the singer's last to be recorded before her death in 2012, was released off the soundtrack of the film, Sparkle, and became a posthumous number one Billboard single off one of the gospel singles charts.
+Inspired by passages from the Bible, the song has become one of the most enduring and frequently recorded gospel standards.
+It is closely associated with actress-singer Ethel Waters, who used the title for her autobiography and helped popularize the hymn in the early 20th century.
+Over the decades, "His Eye Is on the Sparrow" has been recorded by numerous artists.
+Lauryn Hill and Tanya Blount's 1993 performance of the song in the film Sister Act 2: Back in the Habit became one of the most definitive renditions for modern audiences.

-Sometimes it was sung with the slightly altered title "His Eye is on the Tiny Bird" and this version was recorded by actress Violet Carson in 1972.
+Mahalia Jackson's influential recording of the hymn was inducted into the Grammy Hall of Fame in 2010.
+Whitney Houston recorded a version for the soundtrack of the 2012 film Sparkle, which became a posthumous number one gospel single on the Billboard charts.
+The song was also covered by pop singer Jessica Simpson as the final track on her 2001 album Irresistible.
+A slightly altered version of the song, titled "His Eye Is on the Tiny Bird," was recorded by actress Violet Carson in 1972.